 I finally looked at my phone and texted some of my closest friends.
 Some called to express their concern and gratitude, but I didn’t have the energy to talk.
 An hour went by and eventually, I fell asleep.
 I didn’t get good sleep as I was woken up every couple of hours for the nurses to take my vitals.
 However, the nurses were amazing.
 They were very kind and I felt so loved and cared for, which meant a lot to me in a time where I felt so helpless.

 The next morning, I had breakfast that was surprisingly delicious.
 I love me some good ole, crispy hashbrowns.
 After a couple hours to myself, a slew of people started coming in from Ingria to the surgeon to the PT to the head nurse.
 The surgeon gave me an overview of how the surgery went, what he did, and recovery time.
 Basically, he had to thoroughly clean the open wound and tie the ligament I tore back together.
 The PT went through how to use crutches and exercises to do.
-She was actually not very helpful and seemed lost and confused on what exercises to give me which was concerning.
 The head nurse told me how and when I should take my antibiotics and painkillers.
-After all the talks and logistics, I was so ready to go home and cry.
+After all the talks and logistics, I was so ready to go home.
 Finally around noon, I was able to leave and after 3 hours, I made it back home.

 My housemates were so great when I got back.
 They helped pick up my meds from the pharmacy and moved my bed from upstairs to downstairs (we lived in a two-story house).
 There was no way I was going up and down those stairs for the next couple of weeks.

 It’s been a long healing journey, to say the least.
 I’m still recovering, but am almost at 100%!
-I’ll save how recovery has been in my next posts.
-Until then, stay safe out there my friends – and have health insurance (lol….).
+If you’d like to read how the bulk of my recovery went, I’ve linked Part 1 below.
+Stay safe out there my friends – and have health insurance (lol….).
 But seriously, the world is an unpredictable place.

 Lastly to Ingria, thank you and I love you!